Updated 17th June 2019

 Note: When you're first getting started, a development image will be most useful, as it permits a number of testing and troubleshooting features.
 More details on the differences between development and production images can be found here.
 If you're confident you can go ahead and deploy the production image straight away -- that's what I'm running.

-Step 4 - Flash your SD card and boot the device
+Flash your SD card with the balenaOS disk image and boot the device

 Once the OS image has been downloaded, it’s time to flash your SD card.
 You can use balenaEtcher for this.